-&lt;sup>58 § 164.502(a)(5)(iii)(A).
+57 45 C.F.R.
+164.502(a)(5)(iii)(A).

-would prohibit covered entities from complying with subpoenas seeking information on whether someone was coerced into getting an abortion, which is a crime in most (if not all) states.
+perhaps one of the most problematic terms is "inducing," which means to "succeed in persuading or influencing (someone) to do something."
+As such, the proposed rule would prohibit covered entities from complying with subpoenas seeking information on whether someone was coerced into getting an abortion, which is a crime in most (if not all) states.

-B. These critical terms are qualified by words and phrases that are not defined at all.
+b.
+These critical terms are qualified by words and phrases that are not defined at all.

-Unfortunately, it gets even worse.
-The Proposed Rule would not only force covered entities to wrestle with these poorly defined terms: the Proposed Rule also qualifies these terms with words and phrases that are themselves not defined and susceptible to a wide range of interpretations.

-Under the Proposed Rule, covered entities would have to make judgment calls about the following issues:

-- When is a "use[] and disclosures" of PHI "for [a] criminal, civil, or administrative investigation"? (§ 160.103) - When is a "report of abuse, neglect, or domestic violence [] based primarily on the provision of reproductive health care"? (§ 164.512(c)(3)) - When is PHI "potentially related to reproductive health care"? (§164.509(a)) - When is a request for PHI "in connection with a criminal, civil, or administrative investigation"? (§ 160.103) - When is a request for PHI "in connection with obtaining, providing, or facilitating reproductive health care"? (§ 160.103) - When is a request for PHI "in connection with seeking, obtaining, providing, or facilitating reproductive health care"? (§ 164.502(a)(5)(iii)(A)) - When is a request for PHI "in connection with any person seeking, obtaining, providing, or facilitating reproductive health care" § 164.502(a)(5)(iii) (C) - What is the legal difference between these three nearly-identical phrases? - "in connection with obtaining, providing, or facilitating reproductive health care;" - "in connection with seeking, obtaining, providing, or facilitating reproductive health care;" and - "in connection with any person seeking, obtaining, providing, or facilitating reproductive health care." - When is a use or disclosure of PHI "primarily for the purpose of investigating or imposing liability on any person"? (§ 164.502(a)(5)(iii)(D)) - When is an investigation or legal action "for the mere act of seeking, obtaining, providing, or facilitating reproductive health care"? (§ 164.502(a)(5)(iii)(D)) - When is a use or disclosure of PHI "primarily for the purpose of investigating or imposing liability on any person"? (§ 164.502(a)(5)(iii)(D))

-It would be impossible for a covered entity to understand its new obligations under this Proposed Rule without understanding these phrases: "for," "based primarily on," "potentially related to," "in connection with," "mere act" and "primarily for."
-And yet, none the Proposed Rule defines any of these critical terms.
+- Unfortunately, it gets even worse.
+The proposed rule would not only force covered entities to wrestle with these poorly defined terms: the proposed rule also qualifies these terms with words and phrases that are themselves not defined and susceptible to a wide range of interpretations. - Under the proposed rule, covered entities would have to make judgment calls about the following issues: - When is a "use[] and disclosures" of PHI "for [a] criminal, civil, or administrative investigation"? (§ 160.103) - When is a "report of abuse, neglect, or domestic violence [] based primarily on the provision of reproductive health care"? (§ 164.512(c)(3)) - When is PHI "potentially related to reproductive health care"? (§164.509(a)) - When is a request for PHI "in connection with a criminal, civil, or administrative investigation"? (§ 160.103) - When is a request for PHI "in connection with obtaining, providing, or facilitating reproductive health care"? (§ 160.103) - When is a request for PHI "in connection with seeking, obtaining, providing, or facilitating reproductive health care"? (§ 164.502(a)(5)(iii)(A)) - When is a request for PHI "in connection with any person seeking, obtaining, providing, or facilitating reproductive health care" § 164.502(a)(5)(iii) (C) - What is the legal difference between these three nearly-identical phrases? - "in connection with obtaining, providing, or facilitating reproductive health care;" - "in connection with seeking, obtaining, providing, or facilitating reproductive health care;" and - "in connection with any person seeking, obtaining, providing, or facilitating reproductive health care." - When is a use or disclosure of PHI "primarily for the purpose of investigating or imposing liability on any person"? (§ 164.502(a)(5)(iii)(D)) - When is an investigation or legal action "for the mere act of seeking, obtaining, providing, or facilitating reproductive health care"? (§ 164.502(a)(5)(iii)(D)) - When is a use or disclosure of PHI "primarily for the purpose of investigating or imposing liability on any person"? (§ 164.502(a)(5)(iii)(D)) - It would be impossible for a covered entity to understand its new obligations under this proposed rule without understanding these phrases: "for," "based primarily on," "potentially related to," "in connection with," "mere act" and "primarily for."
+And yet the proposed rule does not define any of these critical terms.

-III.
-The Proposed Rule complicated covered entities' decision-making process under the Privacy Rule.
+3. The proposed rule complicated covered entities' decision-making process under the Privacy Rule.